Hattix.co.uk PC Hardware Collection

 Performance was not great, as this is a laptop 5,400 RPM drive, but the flash cache really helped in benchmarks and little else!
 Sustained write performance was about 46 MB/s, on the low side of things for this era, while sustained read was much better, around 115 MB/s.

 Would you look at that?
 The performance looks great!
 Look at that random 4K write performance!
 Yeah, SSHDs basically cheated in benchmarks, since the benchmark file could be cached in the flash.
 You wouldn't see this in the real world.
-The HDTune result shows us whgat's going on here:
+The HDTune result shows us what's going on here:

 You see the normal curve as we start on the outer tracks and move inward, then finally the last few GBs shoot up as they're reading from the flash cache.
 Ignore the CPU usage, that's inaccurate on USB3.0 connected mechanisms.